Updated on 4/28/2021

 Check out our Keeping Up With Google article on how Apple’s iOS 14.5 update will impact retail marketers across Google Ads.

-We have compiled a list of Frequently Asked Questions on the ATT update and its impact on Facebook advertising.
+In this installment of Keeping Up With Facebook—a series that highlights the latest news and updates across Facebook Advertising—we have compiled a list of Frequently Asked Questions on the ATT update and its impact on Facebook advertising.
 Additionally, please consult the resources below for the most up-to-date information on iOS 14.5 and its implications for Facebook advertisers.

 Frequently Asked Questions